rsousacode/DotBelt.CMS/README.md

 ## Backend

-Description: The backend is a .NET project using AOT Minimal API with Identity pre-configured.
+Description: The backend is a .NET project using Minimal API with Identity pre-configured.

 ## Development